JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 Perfect.
 So we've seen how to plot the points themselves, and now we've seen how to plot the means.
 Now comes the fun part of actually overlaying them into one plot.

-It's perfectly possible to plot two (or more) different datasets, but you'll have to be careful about the `aes()` functions.
+It's perfectly possible to plot two (or more) different datasets in a single visualization, but you'll have to be careful about the `aes()` functions.
 Anything in the `ggplot(aes())` function will apply to all other layers, unless they're overridden.
-That's why we didn't need to provide any additional information in `geom_plot` because it *inherited* all its information (the data, the axes, the color) from `ggplot`.
+That's why we didn't need to provide any additional information in `geom_point` because it *inherited* all its information (the data, the axes, the color) from `ggplot`.

 If we want to add the means, we're using a different dataset, so that right off that bat has to be overridden in our `geom_label` function: